giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 Labels in the form `OPERATOR_NAME.giantswarm.io/version` are used to specify the version of the operator that should reconcile the resource.
 The operator name is the name of the operator that should reconcile the resource, and the version is the version of the operator that should reconcile the resource.

 If the operator name is `app-operator`, the label is `app-operator.giantswarm.io/version`.
-The value of the label is a Semver version number.
+The value of the label is a Semantic Versioning (SemVer) version number.
 The special value `0.0.0` means that the resource is handled by the "unique" operator, which is an instance of the operator deployed to the `giantswarm` namespace of the cluster.

 [Source](https://github.com/giantswarm/k8smetadata/blob/v0.24.0/pkg/label/version.go#L7)